utkarshshrivastawa/Machine-Learning-Practice/README.md

 ## Cross Validation , Hyperparameter Tuning
 Discussed the types and their corresponding code base.

+## Model Selection
+In this , how to select the model
 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.